crgk/crgk.github.io/til/_posts/2016-05-11-path-helper.md

 * too lazy to find and edit my dotfiles, much less maintain them
 * never remember to `source` the first time after making changes

 As long as you're okay with changing `PATH` system-wide, this is a game-changer.
-I can't see a reason not to do that on my work Macbook.
+I can't see a reason not to do this `/etc/paths.d/` thing on my work Macbook.

 I'm so pumped for the next stupid thing I install.